+In Table 8, additional results for different maximum candidate number of affine merge candidate list are provided.
+It is reportedly shown that most gain of affine merge mode can be achieved by increasing the maximum candidate number to 3.

 Conclusions

 This contribution reports the results of integrating affine merge enhancement in JVET-J0024 to BMS1.0.
 Simulation results reportedly show on average 1.13%/0.62% luma BD-rate gain with 13%/16% encoding time and 4%/5% decoding time increase in RA/LB configurations when compared to VTM with affine on, and 0.86%/0.54% luma BD-rate drop with 11%/17% encoding time and 1%/1% decoding time increase in RA/LB configurations when compared to BMS1.0.